 Grass stains are a mixture of proteins, but mostly they are made of the chlorophyll from the plant.
 This chlorophyll is a dye stain.
 Dye stains are in many opinions the toughest stains to remove.
 To top it all off, a grass stain may also be accompanied by sweat stains, mud stains, juice stains, or all manner of other stain removal challenges.
-Grass is very good at dyeing clothing; this is what makes it so tough to deal with.
+Grass is good at dyeing clothing; this is what makes it so tough to deal with.

-Preventing Grass Stains
+Prevent Grass Stains

 These are the clothes your kids will be expected to wear when they go outside, to the park, or for general playing.
-Teaching children the difference between play clothes, school clothes, church clothes, etc. will help them make better choices about which clothes they should choose to wear.
+Teaching children the difference between play clothes, school clothes, church clothes, and other outfits will help them make better choices about which clothes they should choose to wear.
 Some parents like to keep a change of play clothes with them just in case an opportunity to play comes along.

 Remove Grass Stains

 If the clothing is dry clean only, you'll need to take it to your favorite magician of a dry cleaner and point the stain out.
 If the fabric is machine washable, there are a few things you can try.
 First, pre-treat the stain with your favorite liquid laundry detergent.
 Many of the best liquid laundry detergents have enzymes that will begin to break down the proteins in the stain.
-Rinse the clothing completely and then soak the clothing in warm water and a capful of all-fabric bleach (NOT chlorine bleach).
+Rinse the clothing completely and then soak the clothing in warm water and a capful of all-fabric bleach.
 Let this soak for an hour.
 Rinse the clothing completely.
 Repeat until no stain remains.